Artwork created by Chimpanzees.

 98.6

 Art made by Great Apes?
-In a gallery?

 In 2021, we had the pleasure of working with Zoo Knoxville and the Center for Great Apes to curate an exhibition of artwork created by chimpanzees and orangutans.
 While a seemingly radical idea, we believe the story (and plight) of the great apes is very important to understand.
 Because these beings can also feel and enjoy creativity, this provides an opportunity to discuss the similarities we share…

 This is an ongoing project.
-New relationships with sanctuaries across the United States are growing as we continue to explore exhibition and film opportunities that collaborate with these institutions.
+New relationships with sanctuaries across the United States are growing as we continue to explore exhibition and film opportunities to collaborate with these institutions.
 We believe it is critical to share the story of the great apes and celebrate the institutions that protect and care for these wonderful creatures.

-Humans and chimpanzees share 98.6% of the same DNA.
+Humans and Chimpanzees share 98.6% of the same DNA.

-Exhibition statement from 2021 Installation:
+Exhibition Statement from 2021 Installation:

 Both species have forward-facing eyes, opposing thumbs that accompany grasping fingers, and the ability to walk upright.
 Far greater than just the physical similarities, both species have large brains capable of exhibiting great intelligence as well as an incredible emotional range.
 Chimpanzees form tight social bonds, especially between mothers and children, create tools to assist with eating and express joy by hugging and kissing one another.